rasjonell/rasjonell.github.io/posts/2020-05-29-adding-rss-to-serum.md

 end
 ```

 See the call to `current_date/0` there?
 This was the most painful part of developing this plugin.
-RSS requires dates in the RFC-822 format but Elixir's date-related, undertandably, don't come with built-in formatting options.
+RSS requires dates in the RFC-822 format but Elixir's date-related modules, understandably, don't come with built-in formatting options.
 So I had to install a dependancy.
 Timex is the library I chose, as it also is a dependancy of Serum, so I wouldn't add any more code to the final bundle.

 The `current_date/0` function has this definition:
 ```elixir